 “We always accept items for reconsideration, but I haven’t seen anything that would change my mind right now,” Kaufman says.
 “We simply have a different viewpoint.
 He believes the stamp is genuine, an experiment.
 We believe otherwise based on our experience in dealing with situations like these, understanding the history and looking at the physical characteristics of the stamp itself.”

 Dargis now considers proving the stamp’s authenticity almost a “crusade.”
 He has written three research articles on his case published in the Pennsylvania Postal History Society publication.
-He now hopes to crack through larger stamp-related outlets to gain a broader attention.
+He now hopes to crack through larger postage-related outlets to gain a broader attention.

 The father of three also plans to contact stamp clubs and dealers around the country to share his story and, ideally, learn more about his stamp’s past.